Silver or Grey Separations – Seeking to Reconcile

 Lucky for the romantic who cherishes these sweet little peculiarities.
 Not so enduring for the other spouse who finds these habits annoying and irritating.
 No amount of nagging could change the tea slurping or the squeaky singing in the car on the way to visit the grandchildren.
 Label them the last straw after decades together.
 The clients in my family law office have decided to call it quits.

 It’s a forest and trees problem

 As the person outside the relationship who doesn’t know what’s going on, the question from the Y Generation is “Really?!
 That’s it?
 That’s why you’re separating?”

 Wait a minute.
 Let’s have a conversation first.
 Maybe that conversation is with the lawyer, maybe the lawyer and a family specialist, or maybe alone with a family counsellor.

-What if the conversation between the spouses included drafting a list all the grievances held by both spouses.
-They then focused only on future solutions, not a rehashing of decades old stories?
-Here’s a few to start with:
+What if the conversation between the spouses included drafting a list of all the grievances held by both spouses.
+They then focused only on future solutions, not a rehashing of decades-old stories?
+Here are a few to start with:

 - If the clients are both retired, what occupies their time alone and their time together?